Special education in the United States: Determining the appropriate placement

 After the IEP meeting, the parents must be given written notice of exactly where and how the services will be provided for their child.
 Most often, the suggested program will be located within the public school system in the district.
-When a student's disability is such that his or her needs cannot be met in the district, the school district may suggest a placement in an out-of-district program.
+When a student's disability is such that their needs cannot be met in the district, the school district may suggest a placement in an out-of-district program.
 These programs can include a Day Treatment Program, a Non-public Special Education School, a Residential School, or Home Instruction.
 In all cases, parents should visit the sites that are recommended to observe the program to determine if the program is appropriate for their child.

 Procedural safeguards

 Procedural safeguards are procedures in special education explained to a parent or guardian for them to be informed throughout the special education process.
 Typically they are presented at a team meeting, but can be provided sooner.
 They include: